 I'm Krish.

-I am a research scientist in the Symbolic Computation group at the Johann Radon Institute for Computational and Applied Mathematics of the Austrian Academy of Sciences.
+I am a Research Scientist in the Symbolic Computation Group at the Johann Radon Institute for Computational and Applied Mathematics (RICAM), part of the Austrian Academy of Sciences.
+My work focuses on Combinatorics and Discrete Geometry, and I recently solved a problem posed by Paul Erdős—a milestone I’m particularly proud of.

-I am also a final-year Mathematics PhD student at Johannes Kepler University.
-I received my Master's degree in Advanced Combinatorics from the Moscow Institute of Physics and Technology in 2021 and a B.Sc.
-(Honors) in Mathematics and Computer Science from the Chennai Mathematical Institute in 2019.
+I earned my Ph.D. in Mathematics from Johannes Kepler University (JKU) Linz in 2024, where my thesis was awarded the highest grade (Sehr gut).
+Prior to this, I completed my Master’s degree in Advanced Combinatorics from Moscow Institute of Physics and Technology (MIPT) in 2021 and a B.Sc.
+(Honors) in Mathematics and Computer Science from Chennai Mathematical Institute (CMI) in 2019.

 Publications by categories in reversed chronological order